 However, a strong economy also signals high prices, though life in Bern comes with a high price tag for a reason.
 High prices equal efficiency and ease.
 Public transport is very reliable, but the city is best discovered on foot.
 Bern’s infrastructure is designed for the general welfare of the people, and the city’s public spaces are incredibly beautiful and well maintained.

-“Good air quality, solid infrastructure, decent medical facilities, low crime and health risks have contributed to Bern and Copenhagen topping the global ranking for quality of living for European assignees,” said Neil Ashman, Senior Analyst, Location Ratings at ECA International, the survey that named Bern as the most liveable city in Europe.
+“Good air quality, solid infrastructure, decent medical facilities, low crime, and health risks have contributed to Bern and Copenhagen topping the global ranking for quality of living for European assignees,” said Neil Ashman, Senior Analyst, Location Ratings at ECA International, the survey that named Bern as the most liveable city in Europe.

 ECA International assessed cities on the basis of the climate; availability of health services; housing and utilities; isolation; access to a social network and leisure facilities; infrastructure; personal safety; political tensions and air quality they offered expats.
 Bern came out on top as the best city for European expats.
+If living an expat lifestyle appeals to you, you'll need a medical health insurance plan tailored for you.

 The ECA survey functions to help companies establish appropriate allowances to compensate employees for the adjustment required when going on international assignment.
-They assess factors like climate, availability of health services, housing and utilities, isolation, access to a social network and leisure facilities, infrastructure, personal safety, political tensions and air quality to come to conclusions about how difficult or easy a transition to the city may be.
+They assess factors like climate, availability of health services, housing, and utilities, isolation, access to a social network and leisure facilities, infrastructure, personal safety, political tensions, and air quality to come to conclusions about how difficult or easy a transition to the city may be.

 The city's new label could mean people relocating to Bern for work may receive a less extensive employment package than people moving to other countries.